cyruscyliu/firmguide/README.md

 ## Tools

-Give a firmware image, you can unpack it to list pathnames of the Linux kernel and the device tree blob, and usually of the uImage.
+Given a firmware image, you can unpack it to list pathnames of the Linux kernel and the device tree blob, and usually of the uImage.

 ``` bash